 A: Once the APL Merger is completed and APL common units are exchanged for TRP common units, when distributions are approved and declared and paid by TRP, former APL unitholders will receive distributions on the TRP common units they receive in the APL Merger in accordance with the TRP partnership agreement.
-APL unitholders will receive distributions on their APL common units for the quarter ended , 2015 on the payment date of , 2015.
+APL unitholders will receive distributions on their APL common units for the quarter ended March 31, 2015.
 APL unitholders will not receive distributions from both APL and TRP for the same quarter.
 For additional information, see "Market Prices and Distribution and Dividend Information."